SourMesen/Mesen/Docs/content/debugging/Debugger.md

 **Show...**:

-* **Disassembled Code**: (Always enabled) Any portions of the CPU memory that has been disassembled (based on the previous options) will be shown in the code window.
+* **Verified Code**: (Always enabled) All verified code will be disassembled and shown in the code window.
-* **Verified Data**: Verified data blocks will be shown (every byte of the block will be shown in the code window).
-Note: this has no effect if verified code is disassembled based on the previous options.
+* **Verified Data**: Verified data blocks will be shown.
+If the option to disassemble verified data is enabled, a disassembly of the data will be shown.
-* **Unidentified Code/Data**: Blocks of bytes that are not marked as data nor code will be shown (every byte of the block will be shown in the code window).
-Note: this has no effect if unidentified blocks are disassembled based on the previous options.
+* **Unidentified Code/Data**: Blocks that are not marked as data nor code will be shown.
+If the option to disassemble unidentified data/code is enabled, a disassembly of the bytes will be shown.

 **Display OP codes in lower case**: When enabled, OP codes are displayed in lowercase letters